 04 of 10

-There's great style in this set of shirt and trousers for Tall Barbie, but it's just the beginning of the printable patterns from Chellywood.
+There's great style in this set of shirts and trousers for Tall Barbie, but it's just the beginning of the printable patterns from Chellywood.
 She offers designs available for all sizes of Barbies, plus other fashion dolls—most come with free video tutorials.Continue to 5 of 10 below.

 06 of 10

 07 of 10

 Sew up a ruffly apron and use it to add flair to any doll's simple outfit.
 By adding trim to the edge of this half-circle apron, you get a unique look and one that you can change up with different materials.
 Plus, it has the look of a full skirt without any special fasteners.

 08 of 10